Richard Bruno Heydrich

 Richard Bruno Heydrich (23 February 1865 – 24 August 1938) was a German opera singer (tenor), composer, and founder of the Halle Conservatory.
 A talented musician since childhood, Heydrich would find great success as a musical teacher, through the Halle Conservatory, which he ran with his wife, Elisabeth.
-He was the father of high-ranking Nazi official Reinhard Heydrich, a principal architect of the Holocaust, Heinz Heydrich, and Maria Heydrich.
+He was the father of high-ranking Nazi official Reinhard Heydrich, who was the principal architect of the Holocaust.

 Childhood

 Bruno Heydrich was born in Leuben, a borough of Dresden, into a poor working-class Protestant family.
 His father, Carl Julius Reinhold Heydrich, was an apprentice cabinetmaker and his mother Ernestine Wilhelmine, took care of the five children.
 In 1867, when Bruno was two years old, the family moved to Meissen, a manufacturing center in Saxony.

 The family struggled with economic hardships throughout the course of Bruno's childhood.
-This was compounded by the passing of Bruno's father in 1874 from tuberculosis, at the age of thirty-seven.
-This tragedy was shortly followed by the passing of the eldest son, Reinhold Otto, who died of consumption aged just nineteen.
+This was compounded by the death of Bruno's father in 1874 from tuberculosis, at the age of thirty-seven.
+This tragedy was shortly followed by the death of the eldest son, Reinhold Otto, of consumption aged just nineteen.
 Bruno, now the eldest child, began taking on odd jobs along with his mother in order to provide for his younger sisters.
 Ernestine remarried a few years later in 1877 to Gustav Robert Süss, a young Protestant locksmith, just nine years older than Bruno in order to provide a steady breadwinner for the family.

 Musical career

 Starting at age twelve, Bruno began to show a talent for music.
 He played tenor horn, double-bass, tuba, and was first violin for his school's orchestra.
 By age thirteen he was performing as a soloist with the Meissen Youth Orchestra as a singer in public concerts.
 This musical ability proved useful as Bruno and his younger brother Richard would often perform at local fairs in order to supplant the family's income.
 In 1879, he earned a scholarship to the prestigious Royal Conservatory of Dresden, which was run by the Royal Councillor Eugen Krantz.
 During this time Bruno grew close to Krantz's daughter Elisabeth, however due to his family's poverty, low social standing, and his relative youth he was unable to propose marriage at the time.

 After graduating with the highest honors from the Conservatory in 1882, Bruno would go onto tour across continental Europe as a professional tenor.
 In spite of this success, he struggled to maintain a solo career as a tenor as he continued to financially support his mother and younger sisters.
 During this time, highly influenced by the popular works of Richard Wagner, Bruno began writing several musical compositions.
-He would go onto release the first of his five operas, Amen in 1895.
+He would go onto release the first of his five operas, Amen, in 1895.

 The opera received national recognition and proved to be successful enough that Bruno was able to propose marriage to Elizabeth Krantz.
 They eventually married in 1887, upon the condition Bruno convert to Elisabeth's Catholic faith.